metroproxyn/technical-writer-portfolio/CloudSecurity/how-to-secure-aws-iam.md

 ### Step 4: Assign Administrative Permissions
 1. On the "Set permissions" page, select **Attach existing policies directly**.
 2. In the policy filter search box, type `AdministratorAccess`.
-3. Check the box next to the **AdministratorAccess** policy.
+3. Check the box next to the AdministratorAccess policy.
 This policy grants full access to AWS services and resources.
 4. Click **Next: Tags**.
 Tags are optional, so you can skip this for now by clicking **Next: Review**.

 ### Step 5: Review and Create the User
 1. Review the user details and permissions to ensure everything is correct.
 2. Click the **Create user** button.
-3. You will see a success message. **Copy the Console sign-in link** provided on this page.
+3. You will see a success message.
+Copy the Console sign-in link provided on this page.
 This is a unique URL for your account's users to sign in.
 Save it in a safe place.

 ### Step 6: Enable Multi-Factor Authentication (MFA)
-1.  **Sign out** of the AWS console from your root user account.
+1. Sign out of the AWS console from your root user account.
 2. Use the special sign-in link you just saved to log in as your new IAM user (`primary-admin`).
-3. After logging in, navigate back to the **IAM** service.
+3. After logging in, navigate back to the IAM service.
 4. In the top right corner, click on your username (`primary-admin@<your-account-id>`) and select **"Security credentials"** from the dropdown menu.
 5. In the "Multi-Factor Authentication (MFA)" section, click **Assign MFA device**.
 6. Enter a name for the device (e.g., `my-phone-authenticator`).
 7. Select **Authenticator app** and click **Next**.
 8. A QR code will be displayed.
 Open a virtual authenticator app on your smartphone (like Google Authenticator or Authy), and scan the code.
 9. The app will generate two consecutive MFA codes.
-Enter them in the **MFA code 1** and **MFA code 2** fields.
+Enter them in the "MFA code 1" and "MFA code 2" fields.
 10. Click **Add MFA**.

 ## Conclusion

 Congratulations!
 You have successfully created a new administrative IAM user and secured it with MFA.
 You have also learned about the core principles of IAM security.

-From now on, you should **only use this new IAM user** for your administrative tasks and store your root user credentials in a highly secure location, using them only for absolute emergencies or specific account management operations that require them.
+From now on, you should only use this new IAM user for your administrative tasks and store your root user credentials in a highly secure location, using them only for absolute emergencies or specific account management operations that require them.
 This simple practice dramatically improves the security posture of your entire AWS account.